Indera SC: Success in Brunei

 In 2002, Indera became one of the teams that featured in the inaugural Proton B-League, but finished fifth in their group and failed to advance to the second stage.
 They accomplished this the next season, finishing in sixth place.
 They then made eighth place for the next three seasons, in risk of relegation to the Premier II, the second level of the Brunei league structure then.
 In the 2009–10 season, the team was boosted by the arrivals of Sairol Sahari, Azwan Saleh and Helmi Zambin on loan from DPMM FC, ultimately faring much better in sixth place.

 In early 2010, the club management decided to change its name to Indera Sports Club to incorporate other disciplines such as futsal, badminton and netball.
 The football team entered the Brunei Super League as a founding member in 2012, winning the championship thanks to stellar performances by future Brunei stars such as Azwan Ali Rahman, Nurikhwan Othman and Abdul Mu'iz Sisa, with the astute signing of Hamizan Aziz Sulaiman from QAF FC the previous year also becoming a major contributing factor.
 They won both Super League championships in 2013 and 2014.
-They had their biggest win by demolishing Najib FC 20–1 in the 2013 Super League.
+They had their biggest win by demolishing Najip FC 20–1 in the 2013 Super League.
 During the 2014 Super League, Indera retained the championship, with a solitary defeat to MS ABDB their only blemish all season.

-The 2015 Super League match between ISC and Tabuan Muda, which was called off last Sunday, has been requested to be replayed.
-After 61 minutes, the match at the Track & Field Sports Complex in Berakas was abandoned when Shahrin Momin, the captain of ISC, was sent off after receiving a second yellow card, leaving just eight players on the field.
-The game, which had no goals, was interrupted right away by the referee, who stated that one side's team could not have more than eight players.
-The choice, meanwhile, did not follow FIFA regulations.
-The team came in runners-up after the champions MS ABDB.
+The 2015 Super League match between Indera and Tabuan Muda on 25 October was prematurely called off after a third sending off for Indera left them with just eight players on the field.
+The referee adjudged that Tabuan Muda be given a 3–0 win due to not enough opposition players but it was contrary to the league rules which was based on the Laws of the Game that the judgement should have been ruled when the opposition is reduced to seven players.
+A rematch was granted almost a month later but Tabuan Muda themselves did not adequately show up for the match, resulting in a 3–0 walkover to Indera and a fine for the Brunei national youth team.
+The team came in second place to MS ABDB, the football team of the Royal Brunei Armed Forces.

-Despite losing to MS ABDB in the Super League of that year, Indera finally defeated them 2–0 at the Hassanal Bolkiah National Stadium and was awarded the 2015 DST Sumbangsih Cup.
-Both Sam Ford and Hamizan Aziz Sulaiman scored each of the winning goals for ISC after half-time.
+Despite losing their championship to MS ABDB in the Super League that year, Indera defeated them 2–0 at the Hassanal Bolkiah National Stadium at the 2015 DST Sumbangsih Cup match.
+Both Sam Ford and Hamizan Aziz Sulaiman scored the goals for ISC after half-time.

-Indera SC won their second Super Cup after winning the finals 2–1 against MS ABDB.
-Amirul Hakeem Kasim broke the equalizer by scoring on the 107th minute of the match.
-The club won the 2017–18 FA Cup after two winning goals each scored by Zulkhairy Razali and Asri Aspar against MS PDB.
-ISC would proceed to win the following 2018 Super Cup after a 2–1 victory against MS ABDB that same year.
+Indera won the 2017–18 FA Cup after Zulkhairy Razali and Asri Aspar's goals clinched it against MS PDB.
+They would proceed to win the following 2018 Super Cup after a 2–1 victory against MS ABDB that same year.